SAKryukov/javascript-playground/article/article.md

 The functions `write` and `writeLine` are implemented via `console`.
 They are added to keep backward compatibility with the predecessor project, JavaScript Calculator.
 The number of arguments they support is arbitrary.
 This is implemented using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 The object `console` re-implements the standard [JavaScript `console` object](https://developer.mozilla.org/en-US/docs/Web/API/console).
-The actual argument passed as `console` by `evaluate` is the object with console methods `consoleApi`.
+The actual argument passed as `console` by `evaluate` is the object with the console methods `consoleApi`.

-In addition to passing the API to the user code, the code text added to the user script by `safeInput` protects the browser environment from the unsafe calls and the user script from the modification of the API objects.
+In addition to passing the API to the user code, the code text added to the user script by `safeInput` protects the browser environment from unsafe calls and the user script from the modification of the API objects.

 ### User Script Context Protection

 Why [`safeInput`](#code-core) is safe?

 First of all, the text added by [`safeInput`](#code-core) redefines global objects `document`, `window`, `navigator` as constants equal to `null`.
-This way, the access to the sensitive environment properties is blocked.
+This way, access to the sensitive environment properties is blocked.
 Also, `globalWith` needs some protection, and it takes some more effort.

 It is important to protect the API provided to the user code from modification.
 Let's consider possible troublesome pieces of the user code: